rkelson/metadata-asset-tracking-tool/metadata/society/state_agency_dispatch.md

 ### How was the dataset created?

 UGRC created this dataset based on information provided by the Communications Centers.
-We maintain this layer in collaboration with the Communications Centers.
+We maintain this layer in collaboration with the Communications Centers and update the data as county or municipality boundaries change.

 ### How reliable and accurate is the dataset?